junoaccess/juno/CONTRIBUTING.md

 Don't hesitate to ask questions:
 - Open a GitHub Discussion
 - Join our Discord server
-- Email us at support@usejuno.com
+- Email us at support@junoaccess.site

 ## Recognition